cchwee/dynamic_programming/README.md

-# Dynamic Programming - Game Master
+# Dynamic Programming

-## Background info
+## Background info - Task 1: Game Master

 You are the game master for a table-top role-playing game that you and your friends are playing.